-While you’re over at the recreation barn, ask about guided hikes with East Zion Adventures to our favorite secret slots and East Zion swimming holes!
+While you’re over at the recreation barn, ask our East Zion Adventures for tips to some of our favorite slot canyons and East Zion swimming holes!

 Please recreate responsibly and supervise children while swimming, whether you’re in a pool, pond or river.
 And remember, summer heat is no joke when temperatures soar to 100 degrees or more, so we’re sharing a few tips from East Zion Adventures to beat the heat:

 1) Drink plenty of water (at least a gallon of water per person per day) — and bring extra.

 2) Dress for the weather – a hat to protect your head, neck and face from the sun, and lightweight, breathable clothing to wick moisture away.

 3) Don’t forget to wear the most important accessory: SUNSCREEN!

 4) Hike early in the morning or later in the afternoon to avoid the hottest part of the day.
 If you can’t avoid hiking in the middle of the day, take breaks often and know your limits.

 5) Recognize early symptoms of heat exhaustion (heavy sweating, clammy skin, headaches, feelings of weakness, dizziness, or nausea).
 If experiencing any of these, find a cool spot to rest and get more fluids.